sagargupta13/foodzie/README.md

 Monolith architecture: A monolithic architecture is a traditional model of a software program, which is built as a unified unit that is self-contained and independent from other applications

 microservices architecture : A microservices architecture, also simply known as microservices, is an architectural method that relies on a series of independently deployable services.
 These services have their own business logic and database with a specific goal.
 Updating, testing, deployment, and scaling occur within each service.

+*Shimmer UI*
+A shimmer UI is a version of the UI that doesn't contain actual content, but instead mimics the layout and shapes of the content that will eventually appear.
+It uses a gradient animation that creates a shimmering effect over the placeholders, giving the user a sense of motion and progress.

+Conditional rendering : A rendering on the basis of some conditions

+useState() function when called , it render the whole body and update the value of the variable

+useEffect() : If we have to do something after rendering a component then we use useeffect hook first body component render after that useeffect called

+-- WhenEver a local state variable updates , react triggers a reconciliation cycle ( re-renders the component )

+-- Reconciliation Algorithm (React Fiber )